Drum patterns. Drum programming. The fun part of electronic music production.

 The problem might be that their intro sounds too boring.
 Okay, go listen to some intros.

 In other words, it’s active listening.
-Treat it as production time and spend 30-60 minutes listening to tracks, specifically the drums in those tracks.
+Treat it as production time and spend 30-60 minutes listening to tracks, specifically the drum patterns in those tracks.

 If you need a starting point, here are tracks that I consider to have fantastic drums: